 - Option 1: A minimum of three competitive luminaire specification technical and pricing submittals, substantially in the form of Form 4 and Form 5, as well as a demonstration installation for each of the LED fixture types.
-However, LED Luminaire prices may not exceed Year 1 pricing for any LED Luminaire with materially similar specifications (as determined by the City); or - Option 2: An updated technical and pricing submittal only from the LED Manufacturer that has supplied the LED Luminaire used in the preceding Project Phase for such lighting context that (i) conforms to any updates in the lighting specifications, and (ii) is priced at least 10% less than the agreed upon price from the preceding Project Phase.
+Price submittals may include a fixed Contractor markup not to exceed 10% of the cost of the proposed LED Luminaires, which must be provided as a separate line item.
+However, LED Luminaire prices (inclusive of Contractor markup) may not exceed Year 1 pricing for any LED Luminaire with materially similar specifications (as determined by the City); or - Option 2: An updated technical and pricing submittal only from the LED Manufacturer that has supplied the LED Luminaire used in the preceding Project Phase for such lighting context that (i) conforms to any updates in the lighting specifications, and (ii) is priced, inclusive of any Contractor markup, at least 10% less than the agreed upon price from the preceding Project Phase.